Ahrefs Site Audit: Comprehensive Guide

 Fixing SEO Problems

-Use the insights from your audit to address issues with indexing, linking, and performance.
-Here’s how to tackle these challenges step by step.
+With the insights from your audit, you can now systematically address problems with indexing, internal linking, and site performance.
+Here’s a practical approach to tackling these challenges.

 Page Indexing Fixes